 What Should You Include In The Obituary For Your Father?

 Starting with biographical information is the best way to approach writing an obituary for your father.
-Giving the cause of death may or not be appropriate, but information such as their full name, any surviving family members, details related to the funeral service, in-lieu-of-flowers requests, and other information on accomplishments and education is essential.
+Giving the cause of death may or may not be appropriate.
+Still, information such as their full name, surviving family members, details related to the funeral service, in-lieu-of-flowers requests, and other information on accomplishments and education is essential.

-Determining the mood and tone is key.
+Determining the mood and tone is vital.
 Once that has been determined, filling in details with stories can be helpful.
-Stories from high school or college or other exciting times can be helpful to include and may show that your dad was kind, motivated, always ready for a good time, or proud of his ’67 Chevy.
-Often, telling humorous or interesting stories are great ways to end an obit.
+Stories from high school, college, or other exciting times can be beneficial to include and may show that your dad was kind, motivated, always ready for a good time, or proud of his ’67 Chevy.
+Telling humorous or exciting stories is often a great way to end an obit.
 These stories should show and give a sense of the life and kind of way that your father operated.

 What if there are no appropriate stories available you want to include?
-If so, keeping an obit simple and focusing on biological facts and information is appropriate.
+If so, keeping an obit simple by focusing on biological facts and information is the right approach.
 Sharing what your father meant to you and the life lessons that he taught to others can be a fitting end to an obituary in that case.

 Setting The Tone For Your Father’s Obituary

-When you are writing an obituary for your father, having the right tone is crucial.
-People have different families and have different senses of humor.
+Having the right tone is crucial when writing an obituary for your father.
+People have different families and have other senses of humor.

 If your family has a strong sense of humor, writing an amusing, tongue-in-cheek obituary may be the thing that you would fit the deceased best.
 If this is the case, entertaining stories, even involving family members and friends, might be a welcome addition.

-If your surviving family is more serious and the memorial service is more somber, a more professional obituary may be the best option for you.
-If this is the case, playing it safe is often the best route.
+If your surviving family is more serious and the memorial service is more somber, a more professional obituary may be your best option.
+Playing it safe is often the best route if this is the case.

 Taking risks during an obituary or a funeral service is never the best way to go, but you can be creative.
 The obituary is not a stand-up comedy routine, but if you stick to facts and tell stories that reveal who your dad was, you can make the obituary memorable.

-An obit should always honor the loved one that has passed away, as well as be respectful of the family members left behind.
-Giving biographical information about the deceased and then telling stories that celebrate life can work well.
+An obit should always honor the loved one who has passed away and respect the family members left behind.
+Giving biographical information about the deceased and telling stories celebrating life can work well.

 Here is an excellent example of an obituary that uses humorous illustrations to capture the deceased.
 In the following excerpt, Katie Pantzlaff, daughter of Dale Roger Vercauteren of Wisconsin, wrote humorously about her dad: